keldisko/EM_Yatlas-TurtleWoW/README.txt

 To install the addon use the "+ Add new addon" function in Turtle WoW Launcher or download it in release tab and extract the .zip file in your "T-WOW install Directory"/Interface/AddOns folder.

-To install the patch-s.mpq put it in your "T-WOW install Directory"/Data folder and make sure it's enabled in the Turtle WoW launcher Mods tab.

-Download patch-s.mpq here - https://drive.google.com/file/d/1lJCpBVT6T5f8LnnoLsLqK1nfjeyaSXK-/view?usp=drive_link

-You can also use the patch-s.mpq without the addon to update the minimaps in your game.

 ===============
 Known Iseeues - moving the map too fast will lag the game